-- (a) The dollar amounts reported in the Summary Compensation Table for the applicable year. - (b) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" column in the Summary Compensation Table for the applicable year. - (c) The recalculated value of equity awards for each applicable year includes the addition (or subtraction, as applicable) of the following: - (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; - (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; - (iii) for awards that vest in the applicable year, the change in the fair value as of the vesting date from the beginning of the applicable year.
+(a) The dollar amounts reported in the Summary Compensation Table for the applicable year.

+- (b) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" column in the Summary Compensation Table for the applicable year. - (c) The recalculated value of equity awards for each applicable year includes the addition (or subtraction, as applicable) of the following: - (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; - (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; - (iii) for awards that are granted in prior years and vest in the applicable year, the change in the fair value as of the vesting date from the beginning of the applicable year; - (iv) for awards that are granted and vest in the applicable year, the change in the fair value as of the vesting date from the beginning of the applicable year; - (v) for awards that fail to meet vesting conditions during the fiscal year and are no longer outstanding; and - (vi) value of dividends not otherwise captured in the calculation of each Fair Value used to calculate CAP.